 In your knitting and crocheting, you probably come across many different types of wool.
 Have you ever noticed a difference in those wools?
 Maybe it's the softness or the durability that you notice.
 Every breed produces a different wool that has its own unique characteristics.
-As a knitter, it's helpful to know the difference in these wools so that you can use the right wool for every project.
+As a knitter, it's helpful to know the difference in these wools so that you can use the right wool yarn for every project.

 Photo via Craftsy member nancyelizabeth